github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue.md

 You may need to update your Continuous Integration (CI) configuration to trigger builds which report the status of required checks once a pull request is queued to merge.

+For information about merge methods, see "[About pull request merges](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges)."

+{% note %}

+**Note:**

+* A merge queue cannot be enabled with branch protection rules that use wildcard characters (`*`) in the branch name pattern.

+{% endnote %}

+{% data reusables.pull_requests.merge-queue-reject %}

 ### Triggering merge queue checks with {% data variables.product.prodname_actions %}

 With {% data variables.product.prodname_actions %} there is a dedicated event called `merge_group` which will trigger a workflow when a pull request is added to a merge queue.
 Note that this is a different event from the `pull_request` and `push` events.